There are so many articles about how it’s important to neutralize a home when decorating it to sell on the real estate market.

 HC-111 Nantucket Gray

-Another tip is that colors look different in different light and depending on what’s around them.
+Another important tip is that colors look different in different light and depending on what’s around them.

 For that reason, try and finalize your color choices in the light that exists in the room it’s going in.
 Consider what it will look like at different times of day.